Apollo Server 3 is officially end-of-life as of 22 October 2024.

 • GLOBAL_AGENT_HTTPS_PROXY

-This defines where HTTPS traffic (i.e. encrypted SSL/TLS traffic) is proxied.
+This variable defines where HTTPS traffic (i.e. encrypted SSL/TLS traffic) is proxied.
 If this is not set, HTTPS traffic will route through the HTTP proxy.

 • GLOBAL_AGENT_NO_PROXY